1921 Open Championship: Qualification

 Qualifying took place on 20–21 June, Monday and Tuesday, with 18 holes on the Eden Course and 18 holes on the Old Course; the top 80 and ties qualified.
 Jock Hutchison led the field on 146; the qualifying score was 161 and 85 players advanced.

 The entries included an unusually large number of U.S.-based players following a funding-raising campaign by an American golf magazine.
 On 27 September 1920 Golf Illustrated wrote a letter to the Professional Golfers' Association of America with a suggestion that a team of twelve to twenty American professionals be chosen to play in the British Open, to be financed by popular subscription.
 At that time no American golfer had won the British Open.
 The idea was that of James D. Harnett, who worked for the magazine.
 The PGA of America made a positive reply and the idea was announced in the November 1920 issue.
 The fund was called the British Open Championship Fund.
 By the next spring the idea had been firmed-up.
 A team of 12 would be chosen, who would sail in time to play a warm-up tournament at Gleneagles (the Glasgow Herald 1000 Guinea Tournament) prior to the British Open at St Andrews, two weeks later.
 The team of 12 was chosen by PGA president George Sargent and PGA secretary Alec Pirie, with the assistance of USGA vice-president Robert Gardner.
 A team of 11 sailed from New York on the RMS Aquitania on 24 May, together with James Harnett, Harry Hampton deciding at the last minute that he could not travel.
 The American team was: Jim Barnes, Emmet French, Clarence Hackney, Walter Hagen, Charles Hoffner, Jock Hutchison, Tom Kerrigan, George McLean, Fred McLeod, Bill Mehlhorn, and Wilfrid Reid.

 The day before the Glasgow Herald Tournament, a match was played between the Americans and a team of British professionals, the first match between American and British professionals.
 It was a forerunner of the Ryder Cup matches, which began six years later in 1927.

 After the Glasgow tournament, most of the American team travelled to St Andrews to practice, however, Walter Hagen and Jock Hutchison played in a tournament at Kinghorn on 14 and 15 June.
 Hagen had a poor first round and didn't turn up for the second day, while Hutchison scored 74 and 64 and took the £50 first prize.
 The American-based entry was augmented by two other professionals, Jack Burgess and James Douglas Edgar, and some amateurs, including Bobby Jones.
 All the American-based professionals qualified with the exception of Wilfrid Reid, who scored 163.
-Two of the amateurs qualified, Bobby Jones and Paul Hunter.
+Two of the amateurs qualified, Bobby Jones and Paul M. Hunter.